heat-lamp/2019-08-10-Python-course/README.md

-The 12 hour crash course run over two weekends is one of the best ways to get started with Python programming.
+This 12 hour crash course run over two weekends is one of the best ways to get started with Python programming.

 It is hands on and interactive so you will actually learn how to program rather than hearing a lot of theory about what programming is.